morganstanley/hobbes/doc/en/language/types.rst

 .. note:: **Assignment**

   Notice here that we've assigned the tuple to the name *endpoint*.
-This name now exists in the global context.
-For local scoping, see of values, see :ref:`Local scoping <let_expressions>`
+This name now exists in the global context, which means you can refer to those values using the name "endpoint" from now on.
+For local scoping, see :ref:`Local scoping <let_expressions>`

 .. note:: **Pretty-printing**